FGAA-FPN: Foreground-Guided Angle-Aware Feature Pyramid Network for Oriented Object Detection: Experiments and discussions

-All experiments are conducted using the MMRotate framework and implemented in PyTorch.
-ResNet-50 is adopted as the backbone network for all experiments.
+All experiments conducted by us, including the reproduced baseline, FGAA-FPN, and ablation variants, are implemented based on PyTorch 1.10.1, MMDetection 2.28.2, MMRotate 0.3.4, and MMCV-full 1.6.0.
+Oriented R-CNN with a ResNet-50 backbone is adopted as the default detector, and the angle representation follows the le90 convention.
 During training and inference, input images are resized to a fixed resolution of $1024 \times 1024$.
+Data augmentation includes random resizing and random flipping along horizontal, vertical, and diagonal directions, followed by normalization and padding with a size divisor of 32.

 All models are trained on a single NVIDIA RTX 5090 GPU with one image per GPU.
-The Stochastic Gradient Descent (SGD) optimizer is employed with a momentum of 0.9 and a weight decay of 0.0001.
+The Stochastic Gradient Descent (SGD) optimizer is used with a momentum of 0.9 and a weight decay of 0.0001.
 The initial learning rate is set to 0.0025 and is linearly warmed up for the first 500 iterations with a warmup ratio of $1/3$, followed by step-wise decay at the 9th and 11th epochs.
-For DOTA v1.0\cite{xia2018dota} and DOTA v1.5, models are trained for 12 epochs.
-Data augmentation includes random resizing and random flipping along horizontal, vertical, and diagonal directions, followed by normalization and padding with a size divisor of 32.
+For both DOTA v1.0~\cite{xia2018dota} and DOTA v1.5, models are trained for 12 epochs.
+Under this training schedule, the average wall-clock training time is approximately 5--6 hours for DOTA v1.0 and 5--6 hours for DOTA v1.5.
+Since all experiments are conducted on a single GPU, this corresponds to approximately 5--6 GPU-hours for each 12-epoch training run.